chathushka-dilhan/aks-with-nginx-proxy/README.md

 To avoid ongoing charges, destroy all the resources you've created.

 1. Destroy Azure Infrastructure:
-Navigate back to the root directory and run terraform destroy.
+Navigate back to the terraform directory and run terraform destroy.

 ```
+cd terraform
 terraform destroy
 ```
 Confirm by typing `yes`.